What Is a Nontraditional Student?

 Classifying as "nontraditional" in college is more common than you might think.

-In this article, we’ll take a closer look at how academia defines nontraditional students, considerations you may have to take as one of these students, and tips for choosing the right degree program for your unique circumstances.
+Learn how academia defines nontraditional students, considerations you may have to take as one of these students, and tips for choosing the right degree program for your unique circumstances.

-What makes you a nontraditional student?
+What is considered a nontraditional student?
+Nontraditional student definition

 The National Center for Education Statistics (NCES) defines seven nontraditional characteristics [2].
 A student would only need to reflect one of these traits to be defined as “nontraditional” by the NCES: